Friendly amendment

 In parliamentary procedure, a friendly amendment is an amendment to a motion under debate that is perceived by all parties as an enhancement to the original motion, often only as clarification of intent.
-The opposite concept is known as a hostile amendment.
-These amendments are to be treated like other amendments.
+Friendly amendments are to be treated like other amendments.

 Explanation

 Friendly amendments are often allowed by the chair after consent by the original mover of the motion.
-According to Robert's Rules of Order Newly Revised (RONR), a friendly amendment should not be handled any differently from any other amendment: the entire assembly must consent to the amendment, either by majority vote or through unanimous consent.
+According to Robert's Rules of Order, a friendly amendment should not be handled any differently from any other amendment: the entire assembly must consent to the amendment, either by majority vote or through unanimous consent.

 Other uses

 In Model United Nations, a "friendly amendment" is a change to a resolution that everyone is in favor of, while an "unfriendly amendment" is one that does not have everyone's support.